Yukiooooo/PHYS-5391/assignment-5/README.md

-# This is the work space for homework-5: Substorms Substorms Everywhere
+# This is the work space for Substorms Substorms Everywhere

 ## Introduction to each file
-**spider.py** % the python code for downloading imf files
+**spider.py** % the python code for downloading IMF files

-**assignment1.bib** % this is the source code of BibTex
+**sciprog.py** % the source code for reading IMF files

-**Makefile** % this is the Makefile for compiling the above two codes

-**rick-morty.png** % this is the figure to be inserted into the LaTex code and final .pdf
+**msm.py** % the python script for MSM model: find substorms

-**arrow.py** % this is the python code to be inserted into the final .pdf
+**msm_eva.py** % the python code for analyzing the substorm results

 ## How to compile these files
 Please download all the stuffs in this folder or clone with your command